DevExpress/testcafe/README.md

 const macOSInput = Selector('.column').find('label').withText('MacOS').child('input');
 ```

-You can also use the helpful and popular Page Object methodology.
-This methodology is based on wrapping the pages or page fragments of a web app into objects:
+You can also use the helpful and popular [Page Object](http://martinfowler.com/bliki/PageObject.html) methodology:

 ```js
 import { Selector } from 'testcafe';